Bahari Racing: Beginnings

 The team originally started as the Bahre Racing No. 23 Pontiac owned by Dick Bahre in 1981.
 The team ran part-time until 1986.
 Chuck Rider entered the fold in 1987.
 The team at that point was renamed Bahari Racing, using the first two letters of each of the three principal owners' surnames (Dick BAhre, Lowrance HArry, & Chuck RIder).
 Waltrip, who ran a few races in late 1985 for the team, ran for Rookie of the Year in 1986 in a car sponsored by Hawaiian Punch.

 1987 saw the team switch numbers from 23 to 30 and manufacturers from Pontiac to Chevrolet.
 Hawaiian Punch left the team, resulting in a revolving door of sponsors before All Pro Auto Parts came on for the rest of the season.

 1988 saw the team switch back to Pontiac and acquire sponsorship from Country Time Lemonade.
 Waltrip then proceeded to miss the field for the 1988 Daytona 500.
 The team bought the Mueller Brothers' No. 89 entry and ran that car in the race to a 22nd-place finish.
-The June race at Pocono saw Waltrip bring the No. 30 home in 2nd place, in addition to two other top-10 finishes that season.
-1989 saw an additional five top-10s for the team, while 1990 (which saw Maxwell House join the team as a co-sponsor to Country Time) saw Waltrip pick up five top 5s and five more top-10s in addition.
+The June race at Pocono saw Waltrip bring the No. 30 home in second place, in addition to two other top-ten finishes that season.
+1989 saw an additional five top-tens for the team, while 1990 (which saw Maxwell House join the team as a co-sponsor to Country Time) saw Waltrip pick up five top-fives and five more top-tens in addition.
 However, at the end of the season, both Country Time and Maxwell House left the No. 30 for full-time sponsorships on other cars (the No. 68 for Tri-Star Motorsports and the new No. 22 for Junior Johnson Motorsports, respectively).